 Important Supplement Considerations

-- You will absorb them better if you take them three times daily rather than once daily all at once.
+- You will absorb supplements better if you take them three times daily in low doses rather than once daily all at once.

-- They are formulated in lower dose per gelcap for better absorption and to be easy on the stomach.
+- Supplemental vitamins should have lower doses per gelcap for better absorption and to be easy on the stomach.

 - Try to find ones that contain enzymes that enhance absorption.